top of page

 Metered Sand Lines

-Metered sand lines have many uses, they are used to create metered circles, cross hair markers, and to name many different sand lines within the arena.
+Metered sand lines have many uses, they are used to create metered circles, cross-hair markers, and to name many different sand lines within the arena.
 Metered sand lines allow for an extremely precise use of sand lines within dressage.

 PQL created Metered Sand Lines to allow for nearly any sand line within the arena to be named, which helps the riders to know exactly where they are within the arena and allows for more markers to be used in routines.
 The common sand lines do not cover the entire Riding Arena, whereas metered sand lines do.
-Therefore, metered sand lines helps to improve accuracy and precision.
+Therefore, metered sand lines help to improve accuracy and precision.

-Metered sand lines are named after the meter distance from X as well as the wall the sand line is related too.
+Metered sand lines are named after the meter distance from X as well as the wall the sand line is related to.
 There are 4 walls within the arena and 8 meter sizes, therefore there are 32 metered sand lines (4 walls x 8 meter sizes = 32).

-This diagram showcases all 32 metered sandlines.
+This diagram showcases all 32 metered sand lines.

-Starting from X, the metered sandlines are named in accordance to their meter distance from X and the wall the sandline is paralel and closest too.
+Starting from X, the metered sand lines are named in accordance to their meter distance from X and the wall the sand line is paralel and closest too.

 The diagrams below showcase the metered sand lines in relation to their wall.